futel/usage/notes.md

+# Views useful for monitoring

-These are just strings and will need to be updated as extensions and events change.
+These are just copies of URLs with arguments and need to be updated as extensions and events change.

 Good dialstatus with twilio programmable voice.
 This is outcomes reported from the status of the completed outgoing or incoming calls.